maniac379/White-Crystal/Pokemon White Crystal ChangeLog README.txt

 -In-Game Trades Updated
 -Extra berries from trees
 -TMs are Reusable
+-Heal from Poison at 1 HP in Overworld
 -Gain experience for catching pokemon like in Gen VI -Days of the Week Siblings are always visibile and interactive regardless of day -Increased Capture Rates